FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/virtual_machine/gas.md

 Tags: "Gas" "Smart Contract" "Virtual Machine" "

 ----
-EVM virtual machines have a set of Gas mechanisms to measure the CPU, memory and storage resources consumed by the chain on each transaction.。FISCO BCOS introduces Precompiled contract, supports built-in C++In order to improve the security of precompiled contracts, FISCO BCOS v2.4.0 introduces the Gas mechanism in precompiled contracts.。
+EVM virtual machines have a set of Gas mechanisms to measure the CPU, memory and storage resources consumed by the chain on each transaction。FISCO BCOS introduces Precompiled contract, supports built-in C++In order to improve the security of precompiled contracts, FISCO BCOS v2.4.0 introduces the Gas mechanism in precompiled contracts。

 ## Precompiled contracts support Gas calculations